 Detailed help with getting a well fitting personal block

 I finally got good sleeveless bodice and skirt fit with the help of Brooks Ann Camper.
 She doesn’t adapt an ‘average’ pattern or use any ‘standard’ body measures.
 She has you draft a starter block entirely from your own measures.
 Then has you fit a muslin made from it to your body, with instructions and much help available.
-By the time I’d finished the fitting process there was not a single feature of my starter bodice block that was unchanged.
-It’s not quick or easy, but very rewarding (at last I have comfortable armholes, most fitting methods don’t mention them).
+By the time I’d finished this muslin-changing process there was not a single feature of my starter bodice block that was unchanged.
+A clear message that drafting a pattern block does not work for me (which I already knew from attempting other drafts).
+The fitting is not quick or easy, but very rewarding (at last I have comfortable armholes, most fitting methods don’t mention them).

 But we all like different teaching styles, she’s not for everyone.